bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 ----
 Feb 23rd, 2021
 ----
+- **Continuation ins**:
-- How many continuation ins do you get each month?
-How many are of each corp type?
+  - How many numbered continuation ins do you get each month?
+  - How many are of each corp type?
+  - Is there a legislated requirement for staff to review it?
+Or could the user just input the xpro info and _expiry date_ (of the consent letter to "continue out") on the home juridiction's consent letter?
--
+ - **Credit union incorporation**